-Table 5 - Consist: SILCY WITH NAW 2021
+Table 5 - Consistency with NSW 2021

 Goal Target Action Consistency

-5. Place downward pressure on the cost of living.
-Improve housing affordability This includes ensuring that targets for housing The proposal will contribute to housing targets by modifying the LLEP to
+5. Place downward pressure on the cost Improve housing This includes ensuring that The proposal will contribute to housing targets by

-Goal Target Action Consistency and availabílity. and growth are reflected in local plan making instruments enable an increase in housing in the LGA.
+Table 5 - Consistency with NSW 2021 Goal Target Action Consistency of living. affordability and availability. targets for housing and growth are reflected in local plan making instruments modifying the LLEP to enable an increase in housing in the LGA.
 This proposal will increase housing affordability and availability to put downward pressure on the cost of living.
 20. Build liveable centres.
 Increase the percentage of the population living within 30 minutes by public transport of a city or major centre in metropolitan Sydney.
 This includes outlining clear local housing and employment targets and working closely with Councils to deliver local land use zones that support the delivery of housing and employment targets in the metropolitan strategies.
 The proposal will contribute to the target by providing additional housing and local employment opportunities within short proximity to the Liverpool Station and City Centre, which is identified as a Regional City Centre.
 27. Enhance cultural, creative, sporting and recreational opportunities.
 Increase participation in Sport, Recreational, Arts and Cultural Activities in Sydney from 2010 to 2016 by 10%.
 Increase opportunities for children and young people to connect with other groups in their communities through sport and recreation.
 The proposal will enhance local sport and recreation facilities around Georges River by providing a usable pedestrian and cycling boardwalk around the river; improved pedestrian and vehicular access to Lighthorse Park and improved connectivity to Georges River.